-The outlook for the economy, and particularly the relative movement in demand and supply, remains uncertain.
+There is judged to be a material degree of spare capacity at present.
+The outlook for the economy, and particularly the relative movement in demand and supply during the recovery from the pandemic, remains unusually uncertain.
 It continues to depend on the evolution of the pandemic, measures taken to protect public health, and how households, businesses and financial markets respond to these developments.

-The MPC will continue to monitor the situation closely and will take whatever action is necessary to achieve its remit.
+The MPC will continue to monitor the situation closely.
+If the outlook for inflation weakens, the Committee stands ready to take whatever additional action is necessary to achieve its remit.
 The Committee does not intend to tighten monetary policy at least until there is clear evidence that significant progress is being made in eliminating spare capacity and achieving the 2% inflation target sustainably.

-At this meeting, the Committee judged that the existing stance of monetary policy remained appropriate.
+At this meeting, the Committee judged that the existing stance of monetary policy remains appropriate.